Editor’s Note: We finally went to Carbone. Read our full review here.

 And that’s alright.
 We’re not ashamed.
 It’s OK to admit that you can’t get a table at Carbone, because trying to find any availability on their Resy page is like trying to find a needle in a haystack, if that needle was made of ice and the hay was on fire.
 But there’s no need to scream and cry on the sidewalk in front of a nervous maître d’, because we’re giving you some Carbone alternatives.
 They include cool places within walking distance, other great Italian restaurants around town, and more spots worthy of your fanciest clothes.

 Macchialina is the obvious Carbone substitution.
 Not only is it one of the best restaurants in South Beach, but they serve phenomenal pasta and other Italian dishes.
 They now have some great new outdoor seating too, complete with lights, plants, and a covered patio to protect your spaghetti pomodoro or sheep’s milk ricotta ravioli from the elements.
-Also, it’s just one mile north of Carbone, and you won’t need to hire your 14-year-old cousin to hack into Resy in order to get a reservation.
+Also, it’s just one mile north of Carbone, and you won’t need to hire your 14-year-old cousin to hack into Resy in order to get a reservation - especially with their new expanded outdoor seating.

 If you’re hellbent on visiting a popular NYC restaurant, go to Cote.
 The upscale Korean steakhouse in the Design District is excellent - a perfect storm of food, service, and atmosphere.
 Meat is the main event here, and various servers will take turns tending to the beef sizzling away on the grill located in the center of the table.
 Every dish - from the tangy ceviche to the melt-in-your-mouth ribeye - is just amazing.
 If it’s your first time here, definitely start with the Butcher’s Feast, a $58 per person tasting menu that feels like a 90-minute performance dedicated to all things protein.

 Want to feel like a cool kid and eat some of the best food in Miami?
-Then come to Boia De.
-The little Buena Vista Italian restaurant, which is currently running service outside on the sidewalk/parking lot, is outstanding.
-Come here to eat grilled broccolini, beef tartare, white truffle tagliatelle, and drink wine that your friend will inevitably describe as “funky.”
+Then come to Boia De, an adorable Italian restaurant that can fit in most overhead compartments.
+It’s a really fun spot where you’ll eat the world’s best chopped salad, beef tartare, king crab tagliolini nero, and drink wine that your friend will inevitably describe as “funky.”
 We’ve also seen people doing bone marrow shots here, which is something that’ll probably get you a few dirty looks at Carbone.

 Luca Osteria is an Italian restaurant in Coral Gables, which is certainly not South Beach (more like South Beach’s wealthy aunt who always shows up in a new Ferrari).
 However, the food here is really great and it’s also home to one of our favorite dishes in the entire city: the patate fritte, a plate of little fried potato balls covered by a creamy layer of parmigiano fonduta, black truffle, and an egg yolk.
 The pasta here is excellent too, and includes a perfect cacio e pepe that you might be too full to finish because you ordered two helpings of that patate fritte.
 You’ll probably still need a reservation for dinner here.
 There’s lots of outdoor seating good for people watching and a small, bright dining room that’s a bit more lively.

 Uchi originally came from Austin, not Thompson Street between Bleecker and Houston, but it’s still a really good out-of-town restaurant worth your time.
 Uchi is in Wynwood and has a massive menu of excellent sushi, sashimi, and fried milk for dessert, which is just a blast to eat.
 You’ll most likely need a reservation to eat here, but, unlike Carbone, you’ll definitely be able to get one before we send a man to Mars.
-They’re also now accepting day-of takeout orders, so, worst case scenario, you can just light some candles and throw a white bed sheet over your coffee table.
+Plus, they have first-come, first-served bar seating and also do takeout.
+So, worst case scenario, you can just light some candles and throw a white bed sheet over your coffee table.

-The Coconut Grove restaurant might be a little far from Carbone, but they also serve some really excellent pasta, like cavatelli with truffle potato cream and parmesan, crab spaghetti, and rigatoni with veal, beef, and pork bolognese.
-Also, they do a snapper milanese that’s a f*cking work of art.
+The Coconut Grove restaurant might be a little far from Carbone, but they also serve some really excellent pasta, like a huge potato and summer truffle raviolo and caviar alfredo.
+Their veal parm is great too, and they do a snapper milanese that’s a f*cking work of art.
 The place is upscale enough to warrant a special occasion, but you’re more likely to run into your Aunt Judy here than someone with over ten million Instagram followers.
 Personally, we’re cool with that.
 (We like Aunt Judy.)

 Carbone promises its guests a dose of old school glamour, which it really doesn’t deliver in the slightest.
 You can, however, find that vintage glamour at The Surf Club, an incredibly expensive yet amazingly delicious restaurant in Surfside.
 The restaurant (which is from a chef whose last name rhymes with smeller) is located inside the Four Seasons Hotel, a historic property that will make you feel like Elizabeth Taylor stepping out for a night of whatever it was they did for fun in the ’50s.
 Order a Caesar salad prepared tableside, steak tartare, oysters rockefeller, or the $138 beef wellington, which - yes - is so freaking expensive but is also one of the most memorable pieces of beef you’ll ever meet.